Release Date: October 5, 2017

 The mailbox project is the first in a series of design-build competitions intended to beautify the recently renovated Hayes Hall, while encouraging faculty and student teams to collaborate with some of the school's industry partners.
 Photo: Meredith Forrest Kulwicki

 The blocks were fabricated at Boston Valley Terra Cotta in Boston, New York, which also made the 28,000 terra cotta panels that comprise the facade of UB's new Jacobs School of Medicine and Biomedical Sciences building.
 The School of Architecture and Planning has partnered with Boston Valley on a number of projects.
 Photo: Meredith Forrest Kulwicki

 UB architecture and planning faculty members and students tour Boston Valley Terra Cotta's facility in Boston, N.Y.

-Each of the 120 terra cotta blocks that make up the new faculty mailboxes in Hayes Hall is etched with one of the 42 words that appeared, in sets of three, on the panels of the uppermost floor of the Frank Lloyd Wright-designed Larkin Administration Building in Buffalo, which was demolished in 1950.
-This one reads, "Simplicity."
+Each of the 120 terra cotta blocks that make up the new faculty mailboxes in Hayes Hall is etched with one of the 42 words that appeared, in sets of three, on the panels of the uppermost floor of the Frank Lloyd Wright-designed Larkin Administration Building in Buffalo.
+The building was demolished in 1950.
+This block reads "Simplicity."
 Photographer: Meredith Forrest Kulwicki

 Each terra cotta block is shaped like the number 7, its long side set at an angle to better perform as a masonry block.
 "By nature of their geometry, each block locks with its neighbor to produce a system that doesn’t require any mortar or hardware screws between the units and the shelves,” explains Gregory Delaney, clinical assistant professor of architecture.
 Photo: Meredith Forrest Kulwicki